The Culinary Legacy of Joy of Cooking

 Amy Trubek, University of Vermont Department of Nutrition and Food Sciences

-Presented by The New School's Food Studies Program in the School of the Bachelor's Program for Adults and Transfer Students.
+Presented by The New School's Food Studies Program at the Bachelor's Program for Adult and Transfer Students in the School of Undergraduate Studies.

 No recent activity